far3x/lumen/README.md

 ## Contributing

 We welcome contributions, issues, and feature requests!
 Check out the [issues page](https://github.com/Far3000-YT/lumen/issues) or submit a pull request.
 See `CONTRIBUTING.md` for more details.
 Let's make Lumen even better, together!

 ---

-## Limitations

-*   **AI Interpretation:** The quality of the AI's response still ultimately depends on the capabilities of the LLM you use.
-*   **Very Large Projects:** While Lumen structures the output, providing the full content of extremely massive projects may still exceed context window limits.
-The `--leaderboard` feature can help identify large files to manage this.
-*   **File Types:** Primarily designed for text-based source code and configuration files.
-Binary files or unusual encodings not handled by `chardet` may not be read correctly.

----